devtron-labs/devtron-documentation/k8s-dashboard/db-docs/install-devtron-dashboard.md

 {% hint style="info" %}
 ### Having a Multi-Arch Cluster?
-If you wish to install Devtron on clusters with multi-architecture nodes (ARM and AMD), append the Devtron installation command with `--set installer.arch=multi-arch`.
+If you wish to install Devtron on clusters with multi-architecture nodes (ARM and AMD), append the below Devtron installation command with `--set installer.arch=multi-arch`.
 {% endhint %}

 ### For EKS, AKS, GKE Users